remind101/empire/README.md

 The same way you would with Heroku, but easier:

-1. Create a github repo.
+1. Create a GitHub repo.
 2. Add a [Dockerfile](https://docs.docker.com/reference/builder/) to run your app.
 Include a line to copy the Procfile to the root of the container:

    ```